godofgeeks23/python_IDS/testing_kMeansClustering/README.md

     3. Then we used Univariate selection to select the best features.
     4. Now, with the best features, we haved trained the model by KMeans clustering.
     5. We have trained model by dividing the data into training and testing data by various ratios, and saving the best ratio to get the maximum accuracy.
+    6. The best trained model is saved as 'best_model_nontime92.3076923076923.pickle', and used for prediction.
+    7. We take file as input, passed by the argument, and predict the label for each row.
+    8. The result is saved in result.csv file.